-Too Young, Too Loud, Too Different, edited by Rishi Dastidar and Maisie Lawrence, is an anthology of new poems from MPK members over the last two decades.
-It will be published by Corsair on 5th August to celebrate our 20th anniversary.
-The book can be pre-ordered from our store on bookshop.org where you can also buy other books written and edited by the Kitchen family.
+Too Young, Too Loud, Too Different, edited by Rishi Dastidar and Maisie Lawrence, is an anthology of new poems from MPK members over the last two decades to celebrate our 20th anniversary.
+The book is published by Corsair and can be ordered from our store on bookshop.org where you can also buy other books written and edited by the Kitchen family.

 Disclosure: MPK is an affiliate of Bookshop.org and will earn a commission if you click through and make a purchase.